ronaldoussoren/pyobjc/pyobjc-core/Doc/serializing.rst

 and deserialization PyObjC will use the same hooks and mechanisms as the :mod:`pickle` module.

+Archiving instances of :class:`str` (:class:`unicode` in Python 2),
+:class:`bytes` (Python 3 only), :class:`list`, :class:`tuple`,
+:class:`set`, :class:`frozenset` and :class:`dict` (but not instances
+of subclasses of these types) with a plain, not keyed, archiver and will result in objects of the corresponding Cocoa type when reading them back, even when reading them back in Python.
+Programs than need high fidility when roundtripping object graphs therefore need to use keyed archiving when possible.

 .. todo::

    Does PyObjC automaticly implement NSCoding for subclasses of